tytydraco/yessleep/out/My_sister_can_communicate_through_flesh_I_need_to_speak_with_her_one_last_time_no_matter_the_cost.md

 Hazy light from the hallway trickled into her jet-black apartment.

 I felt my body go numb.

 She was on the floor.
 Face down, sprawled out, transfixed and rigid.
 Her corpse harbored this strange brightness.
 Her skin seemed to glow in the darkness, shimmering a dull crimson like molten metal that’d begun to cool.

 Carbon monoxide can do that, apparently.

 The coroner detailed the pathology to me with a tone-deaf excitement, shaking his wrinkled hands, talking himself breathless.
 Carbon monoxide is greedy, he said.
-The odorless gas hijacks your blood, That piracy alters the blood cells, displacing precious oxygen and brightening them in the process.
+The odorless gas hijacks your blood.
+That piracy alters the blood cells, displacing precious oxygen and brightening them in the process.

 That’s why the corpses flush: suffocation makes them shine like a dying star.